Abelink23/pyIACOB/fitline_readme.txt

   - Range vsini/FWHM -> ~<410kms/10A for any R // ~>410kms/15A for any R
   - Note: Good for metallic lines with any rotation // Very good for H/He lines with any rotation
-  - Note2: 'vrg_Z' should only be used if the line is complex and somehow improves 'vr/r'.
+  - *Note: 'vrg_Z' should only be used if the line is complex and somehow improves 'vr/r'.
 The lower limit for 'y' parameter is set to -0.1 and therefore could produce larger EWs then other functions.